aashish-bidap/aashish-bidap.github.io/_pages/about.md

 ---

 🔭 I’m currently ...
-- Looking for Full Time opportunities starting in Data Analytics.<br>
+- Looking for full time opportunities in Data Analytics.<br>

 🏁 I'm a ...
 - Data Science enthusiast with in-depth statistics, programming & engineering skills to interpret data to stories.<br>